portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   - Data included in the response: destination, rail undertaking, type of cargo, frequency, capacity,..
   - [catalog](catalog/catalog-InlandTerminals.md)

-- **Railway undertaking**: The rail undertaking is the entity responsible for running the trains and must have a valid license that shows that is authorized to run the train.
+- **Rail undertaking**: The rail undertaking is the entity responsible for running the trains and must have a valid license that shows that is authorized to run the train.
   - Request parameters: port name, port UN/LOCODE).
-  - Data included in the response: tbd,...
+  - Data included in the response: rail undertaking, contact information,...
   - [catalog](catalog/catalog-Undertaking.md)

 - **Logistic service provider**: A Logistic Service Provider (LSP) is a provider of logistic services who provides the goods for transport (not necessarily the owner of the goods).
 The LSP can be a freight forwarder, a shipping agent or a company dedicated exclussivelly to the rail transport of goods.
   - Request parameters: port name, port UN/LOCODE).
-  - Data included in the response: tbd,...
+  - Data included in the response: logistic service provider, contact information,...
   - [catalog](catalog/catalog-LSP.md)

 - **Train Arrivals**: Train arrivals for today.
   - Request parameters: port name, port UN/LOCODE).
-  - Data included in the response: tbd,...
+  - Data included in the response: Estimated time of arrival (ETA), origin, logistic service provider, rail undertaking, type of cargo,...
   - [catalog](catalog/catalog-TrainArrivals.md)

 - **Train Departures**: Train departures for today.
   - Request parameters: port name, port UN/LOCODE).
-  - Data included in the response: tbd,...
+  - Data included in the response: Estimated time of departure (ETD), destination, logistic service provider, rail undertaking, type of cargo,...
   - [catalog](catalog/catalog-TrainDepartures.md)

 Benchmarking: